Most people have heard of Post-Traumatic Stress Disorder or PTSD, but many do not know all that it entails.

 Everyone processes trauma differently, and even being in a relatively minor car accident can result in PTSD.
 It is important to understand the signs of PTSD in order to seek medical attention before they begin to alter your life.

-Here are some of the common symptoms of PTSD:
+Some of the common symptoms of PTSD include the following:

 - Flashbacks resulting in panic or severe anxiety